embpgp/stb_upgrade/README.md

 ## promise
 the dev_name (like mtd0...) shouldn't be error.
 the name of target file is fixed under the USB root dir

+# Network

+1. use CS arch
+2. use blocks transport and blocks check_sums
+3. check_sums error will be transported again
+4. STB real-time reassemble packets and write data to MTD flash